shiwentao00/Python-leetcode/graph_algorithms/dijkstra.md

 ### Dijkstra's Algorithm
 Two implementations of the Dijkstra's Algorithm.
 One computes the shortest min_dist from start to all nodes, the other one computes the shortest path from start to end, end return the path.
+The time complexity is O((V + E)logV).
 For the example here, we use the graph provided in this [youtube video](https://www.youtube.com/watch?v=pSqmAO-m7Lk&t=631s):

 <p align="center">